Moving to Jena

 Overview

-The University of Jena is a site of the German Center for Mental Health.
-My professorship bridges the University and the University Hospital, and I hold a PI position in the Center.
+The University is a site of the German Center for Mental Health, where I am a PI.
+My professorship bridges the University and University Hospital.

 Carl Zeiss remains omnipresent.
-The largest Carl Zeiss research campus worldwide is currently being built in Jena.
-As Carl Zeiss Professor, I aim to foster strong collaborations, especially in machine learning.
+The largest Carl Zeiss research campus worldwide is currently being built.
+As Carl Zeiss Professor, I aim to foster strong collaborations with the Carl Zeiss Foundation & Company, especially on relevant topics in machine learning.

 2) Getting started in Jena

-Jena is a lively city that actively supports its residents.
-For example, we managed all city-related paperwork online, received an appointment the same day, and completed everything within three hours — an experience almost unheard of in Germany.
+Jena is a lively city that supports its residents.
+We managed all city-related paperwork online, received an appointment the same day, and completed everything within hours – almost unheard of in Germany.

 Useful links